 Extremely flavorful: It’s packed with flavor thanks to the sauteed onions, garlic, ginger, and chili peppers, along with a generous dose of Indian spices.

-Nourishing: This pumpkin lentil curry might be dangerously delicious and indulgent, but it’s also quite nourishing.
+Nourishing: Just as my Vegan Curry with Tofu, This pumpkin lentil curry might be dangerously delicious and indulgent, but it’s also quite nourishing.
 The garlic and ginger bring antioxidant and anti-inflammatory properties, the pumpkin is high in Vitamins A and C and potassium, and the tofu makes this a protein-packed meal.
 Plus, you’ll stay full for hours due to the high content of healthy fat from coconut milk.

 If you’ve already tried this curry and like it, I suggest you try this Thai Butternut Squash Curry next.
 It’s got some similarities but a different enough flavor profile to keep you interested.